Updated: Sep 19

 Once the domain of Reykjavik’s busy fishing fleet the Old Harbor has undergone many changes in recent years.
 Built between 1913 and 1917 a vibrant fishing industry grew up around the capital’s natural harbor.
 Huge warehouses and factories processed many tonnes of seafood.
-Picking, packing and shipping fish out across the country.
+Picking, packing, and shipping fish out across the country.
 Today though the area has been completely opened up to the public.
 The industrial buildings transformed into galleries and wide promenades taking in the views across the bay to Mount Esja.

 This is still the place to come for fantastic seafood though.
-With restaurants and bars serving up ultra fresh fish and seafood.
-But along with your fish supper, you can enjoy arts, culture, shopping and more.
+With restaurants and bars serving up ultra-fresh fish and seafood.
+But along with your fish supper, you can enjoy arts, culture, shopping, and more.
 Here’s our guide to the best of the Reykjavik Old Harbor area.

 Old Harbor Museums

-Culture Vultures will be in their absolute element in the Old Harbor neighbourhood.
+Culture Vultures will be in their absolute element in the Old Harbor neighborhood.
 There are so many interesting museums to explore and art galleries to peruse.
 Perhaps the most famous of them all is the excellent Reykjavik Maritime Museum.
 This homage to the rich fishing heritage of Reykjavik is fascinating to explore.
 Visitors can take a look back in time and find out all about the lives of the fisher folk.
 Entrance to the Maritime Museum is included with the Reykjavik City Card.

 Old Harbor Art Galleries and other cultural attractions

 One of the most striking features of the area has to be the impressive Harpa Concert Hall.
-This beautiful building has a singular design dreamt up by architect, designer and installation artist Ólafur Elíasson.
+This beautiful building has a singular design dreamt up by architect, designer, and installation artist Ólafur Elíasson.
 The sweeping expanse of dark glass panels reflects the waters of the bay.
 By night there are often light shows enhancing the surreal beauty of the construction.

 As well as enjoying it from the outside you can also wander in and explore.
 Perhaps book tickets for a classical music concert or see what exhibitions are currently on.
 There is always something happening and the café serves great coffee in a buzzy atmosphere.